 Madame Marie didn’t say anything.
 She just stepped into the hall and held the picture out.
 And that’s when I spotted it.
 A sliver of light around the doorframe.

 In all of my other drawings the door is closed.
 It’s closed when I draw it in my sleep, when I doodle it absent mindedly whilst I’m thinking about other things.
-I’ve not drawn it open since that one Madame Marie found, if you could even call it open.
-It was more like, I don’t know, a suggestion that perhaps it could be opened.
+I’ve not drawn it open since that one Madame Marie found, if you could even call that open.
+It was more like, ah, I don’t know, a suggestion that perhaps it could be opened?
 That there was something beyond it where before there had been nothing at all.